Life Unexpected: Plot

 As the series progresses, Baze becomes more responsible and works harder to get the bar and the loft apartment in shape so it's fit for Lux to stay with him sometimes; eventually he sets aside a corner of the loft for her bedroom.
 Their close bond is causing slacker-esque Baze to prove that he can come through for Lux and provide support and love.
 As for Cate, she constantly disappoints Lux, but she does mean well, and Alice (Erin Karpluk), producer of her radio show, often serves as her much-needed confidante.

 Ryan breaks up with Cate, but eventually they reconcile and the engagement is back on.
 He also relents a bit towards Baze after the two have drinks and Baze explains that all he is to Cate is Lux's father.
-But by the series' send, Baze and Ryan are good friends.
+However, by the end of the series, Baze and Ryan are good friends.

 Baze's bar is owned by his father Jack (Robin Thomas), who considers Baze a disappointment, but softens towards him somewhat in later episodes, due to Lux's entrance in their lives.
 Baze himself later buys the bar.
 Also seen is Cate's four-times-divorced mother, who had convinced Cate to give up Lux; and Baze's level-headed, understanding mother Ellen (Susan Hogan).
 Both love Lux when they meet her, though Ellen seems to have the stronger grandmotherly bond with her.

 Lux had been attending Longfellow High, a rough high school in Portland, but Cate enrolls her at Westmonte High, the alma mater of herself, Baze, and Math, and the institution at which Math currently teaches.
 At first infuriated, Lux soon adapts and makes friends, among them popular Jones Mager (Austin Butler) who is the quarterback like her father was.
 Meanwhile, she wonders how friends from her old life might fit into her new one.
 Tasha Siviac has been her best friend since she was seven (they met at Sunnyvale, the foster-care home), and Lux hopes to stay in touch with her, her boyfriend Gavin, and Lux's own first boyfriend Bug, who has been in trouble with the law; this might imperil Lux's new life with Baze and Cate.
 Lux's longtime social worker Fern Redmund is instrumental in helping Cate and Baze get their parental rights reinstated and helping the three become an official family.
 Fern thus becomes a family friend.